 Whether we like it or not, or can admit to it or not, the reality seems to be that the less sensitive/less psychologically vulnerable types of humans usually maintain a discreet dominance over those who are more sensitive and psychologically vulnerable.
 One possible reason for this pattern might be that the less sensitive types seem to be able to function longer, and without obvious distress, in circumstances that are neglectful to mental health (e.g., free-market economies).
 But does this difference suggest that the less sensitive types of humans are “stronger” than the others, or perhaps “less human?”
 I’ll leave that for you to ponder.

 Two areas of psychological sensitivity that seem to get targeted or manipulated (either directly or indirectly) in free-market economies are feelings of worth and feelings of security.
-In other words, the available products and services are often aimed at ARTIFICIALLY enhancing feelings of worth and security, and therefore creating a dependency to continue purchasing and using the products and services indefinitely.
-In order to keep humans paying INDEFINITELY, it makes sense that you can’t be setting them up for psychological/emotional freedom, but rather a dependency, a false sense of security, and even arguably, slavery.
+In other words, the available products and services are often aimed at ARTIFICIALLY enhancing feelings of worth and safety, and therefore creating a dependency to continue purchasing and using the products and services indefinitely.
+To keep humans paying INDEFINITELY, it makes sense that you can’t be setting them up for psychological/emotional freedom, but rather a dependency, a false sense of security, and even arguably, slavery.

 In my work in mental health, it has become increasingly apparent that people living in free-market economies tend to be ultra-focused on activities that do not enhance their understanding of mental health, but rather that keep them distracted and TEMPORARILY satisfied/psychologically content.
-For example, it is very common to meet people who have “bought into” dieting plans, career plans, spiritual plans, business plans, financial plans, entertainment trends, fashion trends, and material trends.
-And if these areas of interest become a primary focus when you are the sensitive type of human, then to eventually suffer with mental health issues is very understandable, simply because of NEGLECT to take care (to engage in practices that actually make you psychologically/emotionally free).
+For example, it is prevalent to meet people who have “bought into” dieting plans, career plans, spiritual plans, business plans, financial plans, entertainment trends, fashion trends, and material trends.
+And if these areas of interest become a primary focus when you are the sensitive type of human, then to eventually suffer from mental health issues is very understandable, only because of NEGLECT to take care (to engage in practices that make you psychologically/emotionally free).

-I myself have suffered with persistent depression, panic disorder, and Borderline Personality Disorder (BPD) in the past.
-I believe my sickness had much to do with my “buying into” ways of living that kept me believing I was worthy and secure, but in fact were keeping me HIGHLY negligent to take proper care of myself.
-I believed I had worth and was secure when I had the ability to buy things, to impress others, and to “correctly conform” to the systems and institutions I belonged to.
-But in fact, I did not know my own worth and remained highly insecure.
+I have suffered from persistent depression, panic disorder, and Borderline Personality Disorder (BPD) in the past.
+I believe my sickness had much to do with my “buying into” ways of living that kept me believing I was worthy and secure but were keeping me HIGHLY negligent to take proper care of myself.
+I believed I had worth and was secure when I could buy things, to impress others, and to “correctly conform” to the systems and institutions that surrounded me.
+But in fact, I did not know my worth and remained highly insecure.

-It is absolutely possible for a person to begin learning about himself and his illness, and likewise to begin doing practices that effectively nurture awareness of inherent self-worth and security.
+It is possible for a person to begin learning about himself and his illness, and likewise to start doing practices that effectively nurture an awareness of inherent self-worth and security.
 However, keep in mind that learning how to free yourself from the false sense of security you have “bought into” will probably be viewed by others as an act of rebellion.
-Some might even say you are “rebelling against the economic order of things”, or “against God”, since you are not accepting ongoing dependency on systems and institutions to remain content within yourself.
+Some might even say you are “rebelling against the economic order of things,” or “against God” since you are not accepting ongoing dependency on systems and institutions to remain content within yourself.